alimulhaqkhan-prog/aura-x-omega-2025/README.md

 Identity-preserving emotional flow

-This is the first emotional equation directly implementable inside AGI architectures.
+It is designed to be directly implementable inside AGI architectures.

 ---

 🧠 Dual-Memory Resonance Architecture (TM–BM Engine)

-Emotion emerges when TM and BM resonate, modified by:
+Emotion emerges when TM and BM resonate under continuity constraints.

+Resonance is modulated by:

 Decay curves